 However, now that you’ve read this guide on how to put in clip in hair extensions we’re confident that you’ll be able to clip in your extensions without issue.

-For the best clip in hair extensions, including curly clip in hair extensions and wavy clip in hair extensions, and for some other great hair products and accessories, shop our website.
+Check out the RiRi website for the best clip in hair extensions, including curly clip in hair extensions and wavy clip in hair extensions, and for some other great hair products and hair accessories!